-HOUSTON, Texas (KTRK) -- The University of Houston System unveiled its renderings for the College of Medicine building Wednesday morning.
+HOUSTON, Texas (KTRK) -- The University of Houston System Board of Regents has approved the creation of the College of Medicine, the university announced Thursday.

 UH said it will also finalize a partnership with HCA Healthcare's Gulf Coast Division (Hospital Corporation of America) to bring 103 first-year resident positions to the Houston area by 2020, and expand to 309 total resident positions by 2024.

 The university plans to fund the 10-year startup phase through approximately one-third legislative appropriations, one-third philanthropy and one-third intellectual property revenue, the university said.